SitePen/dgrid/doc/migrating/API-Comparison.md

 ### singleClickEdit

-The effect of the `singleClickEdit` property can be achieved by specifying `editOn: "click"` in a column definition passed to the editor column plugin function.
+The effect of the `singleClickEdit` property can be achieved by specifying `editOn: "click"` in a column definition when the Editor mixin is in use.
 (Alternatively, `dojox/grid`'s default double-click behavior can be achieved by specifying `editOn: "dblclick"` instead.)

 ### loadingMessage, noDataMessage, errorMessage